irismessage/irismessage.github.io/_posts/2023-03-25-manifesto.md

 Even the rulers and enforcers who are oppressing humanity right now have to be provided rights, so far as that doesn't stop us from freeing others.
 Guillotines are fun symbolism, but all life has value, even the lives of those who don't value life.

 The abolition of private property is a highly likely to be a required step.
-We have to try whatever is necessary to accomplish this - regulated capitalism, democratic socialism, minarchism, anarchism, libertarian socialism, state communism, collectivism - voting, peaceful protest, riots, reading groups, armed revolution and mutual aid.
+We have to try whatever is necessary to accomplish this - regulated capitalism, democratic socialism, minarchism, anarchism, libertarian socialism, state communism, collectivism, syndicalism - voting, peaceful protest, riots, reading groups, armed revolution and mutual aid.
 We will apply the scientific method, common sense, spontaneous, natural kindness for one another, and centuries of hard work to build the best society possible.

 The names of ideologies are descriptive, not prescriptive.
 I do not know what the future will hold, but I know that it will be beautiful.